Mangere

 Manukau Harbour Storm Exposure

-Mangere's harbour-front position exposes it to southwesterly storms driving across the Manukau Harbour.
-Storm surge combined with heavy rainfall can overwhelm drainage systems in low-lying coastal areas.
-Civil construction must account for both rainfall intensity and potential harbour-influenced flooding, particularly for properties closer to the Mangere Harbour shoreline and Mangere Bridge.
+Southwesterly storms drive across the Manukau Harbour directly into Mangere's coastal fringe.
+Storm surge combined with heavy rainfall can overwhelm drainage in the low-lying areas quickly.
+Civil construction here needs to account for both rainfall intensity and potential harbour-influenced flooding, especially for properties near the Mangere Harbour shoreline and Mangere Bridge.
+It's not hypothetical risk.

 Local Challenges